 Frequently Asked Questions (FAQs)

 CNAs on the registry in Idaho are given 24 months from the date of their last day worked.
-Federal regulation states to qualify for remaining on the registry the candidate must have performed eight hours of nursing or nursing-related services during a 24-consecutive month period.
+Federal regulation says that to qualify for remaining on the registry the candidate must have performed eight hours of nursing or nursing-related services during a 24-consecutive month period.
 If, for example, the individual successfully completed their examinations and were placed on the registry in June 2018, their expiration on their certificate states it would lapse, or expire, June 30, 2020.
 If the individual’s last day worked was in June 2019, their renewal would be good until June 30, 2021, not June 30, 2022.

 No, at this time there are no fees to process any forms or certifications with the Idaho Certified Nurse Aide Registry.